klaalo/pagylostandfound/readme.md

 ## Additional information

-Read original sotry about the innovation on wiki: [InnovationStory](//github.com/klaalo/pagylostandfound/wiki/InnovationStory)
+Read the original story about the innovation on wiki: [InnovationStory](//github.com/klaalo/pagylostandfound/wiki/InnovationStory)

 ## What is Pagy?